Skip to main content

 Veterinary Medical Center

-Opened in 1996, houses the Cornell University Hospital for Animals (including the Companion Animal Hospital, and the Equine and Nemo Farm Animal Hospitals) as well as research facilities and offices.
+Opened in 1996, the VMC houses the Cornell University Hospital for Animals (including the Companion Animal Hospital, and the Equine and Nemo Farm Animal Hospitals) as well as research facilities and offices.
 Principal patient-care areas in the hospital include behavior, cardiology, dentistry, dermatology, internal medicine, neurology, nutrition, ophthalmology, orthopedics and sports medicine, surgery, and theriogenology.
 State-of-the-art technologies include anesthesiology, clinical laboratories, intensive care and neonatal care units, medical imaging, and specialized surgery suites.

 Veterinary Education Center